SZD08/elk_Stack_project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
 -
 ##### THE DVWA Machines (web servers)
  - 10.1.0.4